sciZer0/7/v/README.md

 The protocol is represented through describing the Unicorn (U) blockchain being built based on the given protocol.

-The U blockchain provides extremely-generous incentives for early contributors
+The U blockchain provides extremely-generous incentives to early contributors.

 From day one, the blockchain has over 100 million owners equally owning the blockchain's innovative native token